SencereLearner/Python-Selenium-POM-Framework/README.txt

 7. POM (each web page is a separate class which keeps all the corresponding data)
 8. Inheritance (to use BaseClass content on each of the child classes)
 9. Abstraction (using @absractmethod in base_class to be forced on each child class)
-10. Decorators (to use on any test function for recording test execution time)
-11. Def __init__ (to indicate required data upon creation an object of the class)
+10. Encapsulation
+11. Polymorphism
 12. Custom WebDriverWait(s)
 13. Pytest framework (used for Fixture support and Parameterized testing)
 14. List, Tuple, Dict / *Args and **Kwargs (to store and unpack data)
 15. Match case statement
 16. List comprehension
 17. .env file (to hide sensitive data)
-18. Protected variables
+18. Decorators (to use on any test function for recording test execution time)
-19. @Properties (for cleaner code)
+19. @properties (for cleaner code)
+20. Def __init__ (to indicate required data upon creation an object of the class)